Make an Impact

-You would never believe the difference a Pen-Pal can make.
-When guys talk about what helped them decide to turn their lives around, they often credit a Pen-Pal or mentor.
+You would never believe the difference writing letters can make to someone in prison.
+When people talk about what helped them decide to turn their lives around, they often credit a correspondence mentor.
 Someone from the outside community who cares and stays in touch with them can make all the difference.

-Soteria CDC will match you with an incarcerated individual, and all letters to and from your Pen-Pal will be sent through Soteria and screened.
+Soteria CDC will match you with an incarcerated individual, and all letters to and from your mentee will be sent through Soteria and screened.

 Mentors take the time to visit our previously incarcerated interns on a regular basis and spend time both getting to know them and also providing encouragement and support.
 Consistency is key here.
 Mentors can decide with their mentees how often to visit, but once set – their job is to be a source of stability and trust.

 We are looking for motivated individuals to support, lead, and represent Soteria’s work in the greater community.